shinken-monitoring/mod-ui-graphite/doc/index.rst

       # instead of:
       # host.service.metric
       #
-      # Note: You must set the same value in this module and in the Graphite UI module configuration.
+      # Note: You must set the same value in this module and in the Graphite module configuration.
       #
       # default: the variable is unset
       #graphite_data_source shinken

-      # Optionnaly specify a latency management
-      # If this parameter is enabled the metric time will be change to remove latency
-      # For example if the check was scheduled at 0 but was done at 2,
-      # the timestamp associated to the data will be 0
-      # Basically this ignore small latency in order to have regular interval between data.
-      # We skip an Graphite limitation that expect a specific timestamp range for data.
-      # default is to ignore latency
-      #ignore_latency_limit 15
+      # Graph configuration for dashboard widget
+      # Define font size and graph size for the dashboard widget
+      dashboard_view_font     8
+      dashboard_view_width    320
+      dashboard_view_height   240

+      # Graph configuration for element detail view
+      # Define font size and graph size for the elment graphs
+      detail_view_font        10
+      detail_view_width       786
+      detail_view_height      308

       # Optionnaly specify a service description for host check metrics
       #